rhogan284/TDIRS/README.md

 1. **Web Application**: A Flask-based e-commerce API simulating basic operations.
 2. **Database**: PostgreSQL database storing product information.
+3. **Redis**: Used for caching and managing blocked IP addresses.
-3. **Load Testing**: Two Locust instances simulating normal user traffic and potential security threats.
+4. **Load Testing**: Two Locust instances simulating normal user traffic and potential security threats.
-4. **ELK Stack**:
+5. **ELK Stack**:
    - Elasticsearch for storing and indexing logs
    - Logstash for log processing and ingestion
    - Kibana for log visualization and analysis
-5. **Threat Detector**: A Python-based service that analyzes logs in real-time to detect potential security threats.
+6. **Threat Detector**: A Python-based service that analyzes logs in real-time to detect potential security threats.
+7. **Threat Responder**: A Python-based service that automatically responds to detected threats.

 ## Setup and Running